 - Substantiation – Businesses must have reliable evidence to support claims.

-When referencing competitor data, companies must ensure their claims are not misleading.
-For example, if a business states that its product is “twice as fast as the competition,” it must have objective data to substantiate the claim.
+When referencing competitor data, you must ensure your claims are not misleading.
+For example, if you state that your product is “twice as fast as the competition,” you must have objective data to substantiate the claim.
 If the comparison omits key details (e.g., the competitor’s product is significantly cheaper), the FTC could find the statement misleading.

 The Lanham Act and False Advertising